 What can we do?

-Refactoring reduces the volatility of the cost of new features!
+Refactoring reduces the volatility in the marginal cost of features!
 It smooths out the design, distributing the problems more evenly.
 It helps the Programmers make many small easy-to-clean-when-needed messes, rather than several small-to-large we-have-to-stop-the-line-to-go-any-further messes.
 It also helps the Programmers identify game-changing structural improvements that they might not otherwise see—the kind that reduce the cost of future features by 20%, 30%, 40% and more.
-Refactoring even helps eliminate many classes of annoyingly, costly mistakes.
-(You might call them "bugs".)
+Refactoring even helps eliminate many classes of annoyingly-costly mistakes.
+(You might call them “bugs”.)
+As certainty in the cost of features goes up, the overall cost of features tends to go down.
 This short talk describes how refactoring and the cost of features relate to each other:

 (If you prefer to read a transcript of this talk, click here.)